Wirtz and Musiala make Germany compulsory viewing – DW – 11/16/2024

 The season hasn't even reached the halfway stage yet, but that recovery period is often being ignored for players at the top of the game, with the limits of their physical and mental wellbeing being tested.

-Nagelsmann's team selection is also being pushed to the limits, although the former Bayern Munich coach was reluctant to criticise the playing schedule.
+Nagelsmann's team selection is also being pushed to the limits, although the former Bayern Munich coach was reluctant to criticize the match schedule.
 The 37-year-old believes the break in between seasons should be longer, citing the NBA as an example.
-The last NBA off season lasted 136 days.
+The last NBA off-season lasted 136 days.

 The 2025 Champions League final in Munich is on May 31, and just 15 days later the 32-team Club World Cup starts.
 A break in the triple digits feels little more than a pipe dream for Germany's star footballers, but if injuries continue, then an already empowered playing group will surely feel more compelled to take a stand.